-The Company benefits from a guarantee from its indirect parent company, AmTrust North America Inc. (ANA) an enterprise registered and incorporated in the United States of America.
+The Company benefits from a guarantee from its indirect parent company, AmTrust International Insurance (AII), an enterprise registered and incorporated in Bermuda.
 This guarantee covers up to €40MM of adverse development on technical reserves.
-The yearend rating of ANA is A+ as rated by AM Best.
+The yearend rating of AII is A- as rated by AM Best.

-C.4 Liquidity risk
+C.4.Liquidity risk